open-source-tabletop/cadence/releases/v0.1/core-rules.md

 Objectives are a key component of most missions, small markers that represent key points on the battlefield: such as resources to be collected, equipment to be destroyed, or zones to be controlled.
 An objective marker is typically a 40mm circle, though small models or other appropriate objects can be used for a more thematic experience.
 Objectives come in 4 types, each of which can first be secured, or controlled by a unit, and then scored, when they award points according to a mission.

 Objectives are secured using the "Secure" action when a unit is within 1 inch of the objective marker.
-If the unit has no enemy units in it's Assault Range, and no other enemy units are within 1 inch of the objective marker then the marker may be secured.
+If no other enemy units are within 3 inches of the objective marker then the marker may be secured.
 The unit attempting to secure an objective must make a successful Secure Roll, rolliing a d6 and scoring 4 or higher, to secure the objective.

 Objectives can be one of the following four types: